replicatedhq/replicated-docs/docs/intro-kots.md

 For information about getting started with the kots CLI, see [Installing the kots CLI](/reference/kots-cli-getting-started).

 The kots CLI can also be used to install an application without needing to access the admin console.
 This can be useful for automating installations and upgrades.
-For information about how to run automated installations with the kots CLI, see [Installing with Automation](/enterprise/installing-existing-cluster-automation).
+For information about how to run automated installations with the kots CLI, see [Installing with the CLI](/enterprise/installing-existing-cluster-automation).